wizelineacademy/ruby-on-rails-learning-path/README.md

     - Export to CSV
     - Deploy to Heroku

-- seed.rb
+- seed.rb x
-    - Pull data from api
+    - Pull data from api x
-    - Save data from the api to the db
+    - Save data from the api to the db x
 - Normalize pokemon data
 - Add tests Rspec
 - Add Form to Add/Edit pokemons